issavejdani/sa-clone-project/README.md

 ### Properties

 By default, all of the properties are checked.
-However, as shown in the third screenshot, some of the properties are interdependent.
+However, as shown in the third screenshot, some properties are interdependent.
 If you deselect Classes, for example, the Workflow checkbox is automatically unchecked and is not copied to the new project.